 Climate change, including global warming, has become a less and less questionable reality over time.
 Even if the cycles of pathogenic agents are generally very complex, it is easy to see that they can be affected by changes in climate.
 This is particularly true for diseases whose agent passes through a phase in the environment, vector or ambient medium.
 Without attributing any unusual event to climate change, the possible impacts should not be overlooked when assessing the risks.

-This is why, in September 2003, the Ministry of Agriculture asked the Agency to proceed with the identification of the various animal diseases, in particular zoonotic, whose evolution on the territory of metropolitan France in the next years could be modified by possible global warming, and to prioritize them according to the risks they could present for public health, the livestock economy, as well as according to the degree of probability of their occurrence.
+This is why, in September 2003, the Ministry of Agriculture asked the Agency to proceed with the identification of the various animal diseases, in particular zoonotic, whose evolution on the territory of metropolitan France in the next years might be modified by possible global warming, and to prioritize them according to the risks they might present for public health, the livestock economy, as well as according to the degree of probability of their occurrence.

 Six diseases to observe in priority